Josephvs96/BluePeak-Budget-Backend/README.md

     ```
     Returns an object with:
     - error field if there is an error in the request
+      - there is no account with the provided email address in the database
+      - if the password is not correct.
     - the user object from the database
 - /incomes
   - GET : Returns a json array with all the incomes in the database

+    Always returns an array with the incomes or an empty array if there is no incomes in the database.
   - POST : Creats a new income and saves it to the database.

     _make sure to include the following json object in request body:_